 On days where you can’t erase ‘why am I not good enough?’ from your memory, always remember that you’re trying your best.
 We spend our whole lives learning.
 And some lessons are learned a bit late, but they’re learned nonetheless.
 It’s important to note that it’s impossible to have the full picture.
 We only see fragments of situations.
 Usually, we only see moments that happen directly to us.
 We fail to see what led someone down a particular path.
 We don’t know what caused someone to make a specific decision.
 We’re missing so much information at all times.
 It’s not possible to always know someone’s intentions.
 You are good enough.
 And you’re doing the best you can with the information you’ve got.
 Don’t forget it.

-It’s time to permanently delete that toxic ‘why am I not good enough?’ thought from your head.
+It’s time to permanently delete that intrusive ‘why am I not good enough?’ thought from your head.
 It’s time to say ‘yes, I am good enough.’
 If you need to put some effort into getting better, great.
 Not being good enough is just a temporary state.
 You have full control over changing it.
 You want to get an A on that next test, you’re going to study harder and in new ways.
 You’re afraid of asking out your crush for fear of rejection, just remember that every rejection and failed relationship helps you better understand what makes an amazing relationship.
 Now, say this out loud, “I am good enough.”
 Yes, you are good enough.
-May you remember that for the rest of your life and start loving yourself.
+May you remember that for life and start loving yourself today.